santiagxf/trunkbased-mlops/README.md

 ## Starting using this project

-To get yourself started using this repository, please follow the steps at [quick start guide](docs/quickstart.md).
+To get yourself started using this repository, please follow the steps at [Quick start](docs/quickstart.md).
+After you are done, you will have to follow some configuration related to the CI/CD implementation.
+That will depend on the tool you are using.
+Follow [Quick start guide for Azure DevOps](docs/quickstart-devops.md) and [Quick start guide for GitHub Actions](docs/quickstart-github.md) depending which one you are using.

 ## Contributing